KDE/documentation-kstars-docs-kde-org/user_manual/ekos.rst

 -  Completely `automated scheduler <https://www.youtube.com/watch?v=85L3J_iiXZ4>`__ to control all your observatory equipment, select the best targets for imaging given current conditions and constraints, monitor weather conditions, and capture your data while you are away!

 -  *Smart* Dark Library: All your dark frames with different binning/temperature/frame settings are saved for future use.
-Ekos re-uses dark frames intelligently without taking unnecessary captures.
+Ekos reuses dark frames intelligently without taking unnecessary captures.
 You can configure how long you want to reuse all the dark frames.

 -  Define multiple driver profiles for local and remote setups.
 Switch among them easily.